Skip to main content

 Where implementation of the project requires the procurement of goods, works or services (contract), beneficiaries must award the contract to the economically most advantageous offer, i.e. the bid offering the best value for money, or, as appropriate to the tender offering the lowest price, ensuring that there is no conflict of interests and that documentation is retained in case of audit.

-In the event of implementation contract exceeding a value of 60 000 EUR, the National or Executive Agency may impose special rules on the beneficiary, in addition to those referred to in the previous paragraph.
+In the event of implementation contract exceeding a value of EUR 60 000, the National or Executive Agency may impose special rules on the beneficiary, in addition to those referred to in the previous paragraph.
 Those special rules would be published on the websites of the National Agencies or the Executive Agency.

 Information on the grants awarded